isb-cgc/readthedocs/docs/source/sections/the_TP53_database.rst

 The *TP53* Database is meant to be a source of information on *TP53* variants for a broad range of scientists and clinicians who work in different research areas:

-- Basic research, to study the structural and functional aspects of the p53 protein and the *TP53* gene
+- **Basic research**, to study the structural and functional aspects of the p53 protein and the *TP53* gene
-- Molecular pathology of cancer, to understand the clinical significance of *TP53* variants identified in cancer patients
+- **Molecular pathology of cancer**, to understand the clinical significance of *TP53* variants identified in cancer patients
-- Molecular epidemiology of cancer, to analyze the links between specific exposures and *TP53* variant patterns in order to make inferences about possible causes of cancer
+- **Molecular epidemiology of cancer**, to analyze the links between specific exposures and *TP53* variant patterns in order to make inferences about possible causes of cancer
-- Molecular genetics, to analyze genotype/phenotype relationships
+- **Molecular genetics**, to analyze genotype/phenotype relationships

 The database includes various annotations on the predicted or experimentally assessed functional impact of *TP53* variants, clinicopathologic characteristics of tumors and demographic and life-style information on patients.
 This information is useful to compile tumor-specific variant patterns and to draw hypotheses on the nature of the molecular events involved in *TP53* mutagenesis and allows for the analysis of genotype/phenotype relationships.

-Detailed information on data and annotations available is provided in the User Manual.
+Detailed information on data and annotations available is provided in the `User Manual <https://tp53.isb-cgc.org/help>`_.

 The ongoing project involves: